JoshuaDuq/PsychoPy_Thermal_EEG/README.md

 At the end of each phase, a `TRIG_RESET` (`0x00`) trigger is sent to reset the trigger port lines.

+## Trial Sequence Generation

+The order of temperatures and the assignment to thermode surfaces are pre-generated before the first trial begins, according to the logic in `experiment_logic.py`.

+### Temperature Selection Logic
+The function `generate_temperature_order` creates the full, trial-by-trial sequence of temperatures to be presented.
+1. It takes the list of possible temperatures (`POSSIBLE_THERMODE_TEMPS`) and the number of repetitions (`NUM_REPEATS_PER_TEMP`) from `config.py`.
+2. It creates a master list of all stimuli for the entire experiment by tiling the list of possible temperatures by the number of repeats (e.g., `[45, 47]` repeated 2 times becomes `[45, 47, 45, 47]`).
+3. This complete list of stimuli is then shuffled into a random order to create the final sequence for the experiment.

+### Surface Selection Logic
+The function `generate_surface_order` assigns a specific thermode surface to each trial in the pre-generated temperature sequence.
+Its goal is to ensure temperatures are balanced across surfaces while avoiding immediate repetitions of the same surface.

+1.  **Calculate Target Distribution:**
+    * The function first calculates how many times each temperature should ideally be assigned to each available surface to ensure a balanced distribution.
+    * For a given temperature, it determines a base number of assignments for each surface using integer division.
+    * Any remaining (extra) assignments are distributed randomly across the surfaces.

+2.  **Sequential Assignment with Constraints:** The function then iterates through the shuffled temperature list, assigning a surface to each trial one by one.
+For each trial, it performs the following steps:
+    * It identifies a pool of "candidate surfaces" which are eligible to be assigned the current trial's temperature based on the pre-calculated distribution.
+    * **General Repetition Constraint:** If possible (i.e., if there is more than one candidate surface), it removes the surface used in the immediately preceding trial from the candidate pool.
+This minimizes back-to-back stimulation on the same physical location.
+    * **Maximum Temperature Constraint:** A stricter constraint is applied if the current trial's temperature is the maximum possible temperature.
+If possible, it avoids using the same surface that was used for the *previous* maximum temperature trial.
+    * **Final Selection:** A surface is randomly chosen from the final (constrained) pool of candidates.
+    * This chosen surface is added to the `surface_order` list, and the logic proceeds to the next trial.

 ## Features

 * **Modular Codebase:** Logic, hardware control, data management, and configuration are separated into distinct Python modules for clarity and maintainability.